Mahadsid/Hearoo/README.md

 - **Upload or use sample audio files** from the ESC-50 dataset.
 - **Interactive ResNet feature maps** display how each convolutional layer reacts to sounds.
 - **Top-3 predictions** with confidence scores for easy interpretation.
 - **Waveform and spectrogram visualization** to understand audio patterns.
-- **Responsive design** with Tailwind CSS — works on desktop and mobile.
 - **Credits warning system** to remind users about Modal.com usage limits (customizable).

 ---